 “It’s not online play, and it’s not a straight recording of you driving a particular track — it’s something much more complex and interesting.”

-As you play the game, a shadow copy of your driving style and decision making is used to create an online artificial intelligence powered driving avatar or “Drivatar”.
+As you play the game, a shadow copy of your driving style and decision making is used to create an online artificial intelligence-powered driving avatar or “Drivatar”.
 The Drivatar is constantly updated to reflect how your skills in the game improve or worsen over time.
-Your Drivatar then appear in strangers’ and your friends’ games to race against them.
-Preserving the concept that it is more fun to play against your friends without actually involving them when you play.
+Your Drivatar then appears in strangers’ and your friends’ games to race against them.
+Preserving the concept that it’s more fun to play against your friends without involving them when you play.

 No shared experiences

-With Drivatars, your desire for competitive engagements against your friends are fulfilled.
-The only trouble is that you have not actually raced against your friend.
-Your friend and you have no shared experiences from the event.
-Your friend is not even aware that you just beat him on the track by an impressive 2 seconds and 372 milliseconds!
-The next time I talk to that friend, I find myself bragging about how much better I drove and how he totally lost his lead by messing up that last turn (as his Drivatar often does).
+With Drivatars, your desire for competitive engagements against your friends is fulfilled.
+The only trouble is that you haven’t raced against your friend.
+Your friend and you’ve no shared experiences from the event.
+Your friend isn’t even aware that you just beat him on the track by an impressive 2 seconds and 372 milliseconds!
+The next time I talk to that friend, I find myself bragging about how much better I drove and how he completely lost his lead by messing up that last turn (as his Drivatar often does).

-I have found myself complaining to one friend about the behavior of his Drivatar.
-He/it drove so dirty and sabotaged so many of my turns by ramming into me that I had to temporarily remove him from my friends list.
+I’ve found myself complaining to one friend about the behavior of his Drivatar.
+He/it drove so dirty and sabotaged so many of my turns by ramming into me that I’d to temporarily remove him from my friends list.
 He, of course, had no idea what I was talking about at the time.
-The same friend, some time later, bragged to me that he was now beating my Drivatar in every race.
+The same friend, sometime later, bragged to me that he was now beating my Drivatar in every race.
 Which, of course, I knew nothing about.

 I believe this weird hybrid online interactions with friends can become a social problem over time.
-Right now, these kinds of interactions are limited to some games and maybe some odd advertisements online where your friends unwittingly endorses products they have bought previously.
+Right now, these kinds of interactions are limited to some games and maybe some odd advertisements online where your friends unwittingly endorse products they’ve bought previously.

 Microsoft talks about Drivatars as clones in their marketing material for the technology.
-The idea of your personal relationships being thinned out by weak online interactions with a pale ghost of your friends just does not sit right with me.
+The idea of your personal relationships being thinned out by weak online interactions with a pale ghost of your friends just doesn’t sit right with me.